Shanshiya04/CodeSoft/README.md

 ## 📌 Results
 Each model's performance is evaluated using various metrics, and the results are provided in the respective project folders.

----

-## 🤝 Contributing
-Feel free to fork the repository and contribute by improving models, adding new datasets, or optimizing performance.